 To avoid issues with licensing on VMs, deactivate all Tableau licences before cloning a VM or allowing it to be permanently shut down.

 Login-based Licence Management

-Login-based licence management, helps you manage licensing for users with Creator roles on Tableau Server and Tableau Online.
+Login-based licence management, helps you manage licensing for users with Creator roles on Tableau Server and Tableau Cloud.
 Users with Explorer or Viewer roles cannot use this feature.
-If you’re using Role Based Subscriptions with Tableau Server or Tableau Online, you can simplify your licence management using login-based licence management to eliminate separate Tableau Desktop and Tableau Prep Builder product keys.
-You only need to manage one or more product keys for on-premises Tableau Server, or in the case of Tableau Online, you don’t need to manage any product keys at all.
+If you’re using Role-Based Subscriptions with Tableau Server or Tableau Cloud, you can simplify your licence management using login-based licence management to eliminate separate Tableau Desktop and Tableau Prep Builder product keys.
+You only need to manage one or more product keys for on-premises Tableau Server, or in the case of Tableau Cloud, you don’t need to manage any product keys at all.

 Each user who accesses resources on Tableau Server must be licensed.

 - To understand user roles and licensing, see Understanding Licence Models and Product Keys.

 - To understand how to add users, see Add Users to Tableau Server.

 - To understand how to activate product keys after you have added purchased new user licences, see Add Capacity to Tableau Server.